 Thanks to all who attended last year's Festival!

-FEBRUARY HOURS: We will only be open on Fridays and Saturdays in February.
-Regular hours will resume on Thursday, March 1st.
+Our regular hours are Tuesday-Saturday from 11 am to 4 pm.
+However, from March 26-April 15 we will only be open on Fridays and Saturdays.
+We will also be closed on Good Friday.
 When there is extreme weather, please call ahead to make sure that we are open — 315-568-5838.
+We will resume our regular hours on April 17.

 Raffle Drawn on December 30, 2017: Zuzu Doll won by Ann from Seneca Falls; Puzzle won by Sharon from Ontario, Canada; Trivia Game/Playing Cards won by Joe from Johnson City, New York.
 It’s a Wonderful Quilt won on December 10 by Emma from Cape Vincent, New York.
 Thanks to everyone who helped support our Museum by buying raffle tickets.
 We’ve just learned there will be another quilt next year.
 Happy New Year!